North Leigh, St Mary's Church

 On the south sanctuary wall, near the piscina, is a lovely 17th century memorial to Robert Perrot (d.
 1605), showing Perrot kneeling, facing his wife, with their four daughters and four sons arranged beneath them in a neat row.

-North Leigh church is immensely satisfying to visit, a real pleasure, and well wort taking the time to explore thoroughly.
+North Leigh Church is immensely satisfying to visit, a real pleasure, and well worth taking the time to explore thoroughly.

 About North Leigh, St Mary's Church